misterrodg/FacilityMapper/README.md

 - `example_manifest.json`: Basic example manifest file showing all of the fields and their defaults, available in the root folder.
 - [EXAMPLES](./examples/EXAMPLES.md): More detail, and images of some of the various settings that are available.

+### Find Function

+A Find function is available to generate example manifests.
+For example, running the command `python3 find.py --airport KIAD --sid --star --iap --centerlines` will generate a manifest called `generated_kiad.json` in the `./manifests` directory containing all SIDs, STARs, IAPs, and Centerlines for `KIAD`.
+All defaults are included so that you can modify them if you desire, or delete lines if you are okay with the default.

+For more detail, see [FIND](./readme/FIND.md).

 ## Drawing the Facility